oluwasegun31/job-match/README.md

 ## **How to Run the project**

-1. Clone the repository: `git clone [your repository URL]`
+1. Clone the repository: `git clone https://github.com/oluwasegun31/job-match.git`
-2. Navigate to the project directory: `cd [project directory]`
+2. Navigate to the project directory: `cd job-match`
 3. Install dependencies: `npm install`
 4. Run the development server: `npm run dev`
-5. Open your browser and navigate to `http://localhost:3000`
+5. Open your browser and navigate to `http://localhost:5173`

 ---